reskillamericans/website/content/docs/cookbook.md

 generated HTML is valid.
 Once a code review by another contributor is done, the Pull Request can be merged into the `main` branch.

-We generally prefer that all code changes are `rebased` rather than `merged` so we have a linear commit history in the main branch.
-Please be sure that your PR branch is rebased to the HEAD of main before submitting it.
+We generally pref that merges to the main branch are either:

+- **Rebased** - If you want to preserve the commit history of the PR.
+- **Merged and Squashed** - If the commit history had many revisions, it can be easier to view history if they are all collapsed into a single commit once moved to the main branch.

 ### One Pull Request - One Concern